pjechris/Gaikan/README.md

 }
 ```

-Don't hesitate to take a look to the sample to better understand how it works.
+Don't hesitate to take a look at the sample to better understand how it works.

 ## Contributing

-This project was first developed by [Xebia](http://xebia.fr) and has been open source since.
+This project was first developed by [Xebia](http://xebia.fr) and has been open-sourced since.
 We will continue working and investing on it.

 We encourage the community to contribute to the project by opening tickets and/or pull requests.